What treatments are available?

 “At times I felt that nothing was going to end the distress I was feeling, experiencing more than 10 flashbacks a day of the abuse I suffered as a child.
 It was a long process of recovery, with lots of bumps along the road, but the right medication and long-term therapy with someone I came to trust, has changed my life”

-If you have mild symptoms of PTSD or you have had symptoms for less than four weeks, your GP may recommend watchful waiting.
+If you have mild symptoms of PTSD or you have had symptoms for less than four weeks, your family doctor may recommend watchful waiting.
 This means monitoring your symptoms yourself to see if they get worse or if they improve.
-If this is the course of action your GP recommends and you feel comfortable with it, you should have a follow-up appointment within one month.
+If this is the course of action your family doctor recommends and you feel comfortable with it, you should have a follow-up appointment within one month.

 Trauma-focused cognitive behaviour therapy (CBT)